The One That Got Away

 The One That Got Away Fishermen look back on their great fishing excursions and always have a story to tell about “the one that got away”.
 I've heard people talk about past loves like that.
 I look at the 2008 NY Giants season like that.
 If Plaxico hadn’t shot himself in the leg, they were going to win back-to-back championships.
 They were dominant that year.
 That was the one that got away.
 The same is always true (for me at least!) for sermon

-This August (and 9/1), we'll be taking our worship back outdoors to the Atlantic Highlands Harbor Gazebo (right at the end of 1st Ave, on Simon Lake Dr.)!
+This summer, we invite you to come outside and discover Jesus with us – at the Harbor Gazebo in Atlantic Highlands!
+Sundays from August 9 – September 6, we’ll be taking our worship back outdoors to the Atlantic Highlands Harbor Gazebo (right at the end of 1st Ave, on Simon Lake Dr.)!
 Why not take advantage of this beautiful town, our beautiful harbor, and a beautiful summer?!
-We'll do it every Sunday in August (except for the 11th), as well as September 1st.
-We'll have a kids class and nursery, as well as free bagels afterwards.
-These services are excellent opportunities for people who might want
+We’ll have a kids class and nursery, as well as free bagels and treats afterwards.
+Bring

 Our End is Not The End